 The ISO's payments for market transactions by Transmission Customers will not equal the ISO's payments to Suppliers for market transactions.
-Part of the difference consists of Daycalculate and each Transmission Customer shall receive or pay on the basis of its Withdrawal
+Part of the difference consists of Day-Ahead Congestion Rent.
+The remainder comprises a residual adjustment, which the ISO shall calculate and each Transmission Customer shall receive or pay on the basis of its Withdrawal Billing Units.
+The most significant component of the residual adjustment is the residual costs payment or charge calculated in accordance with Section 6.1.8.1 of this Rate Schedule 1.